bkies23/bkies23/README.md

 - 👀 I am interested in a remote part-time programming job.
 I graduated Magna Cum Laude from St. Mary's University in San Antonio with a degree in Computer Science and a minor in Mathematics.
 - 🌱 For the last few years I have been working with Java NetBeans and MySQL.
-I designed and coded four programs which I have pushed onto my GitHub site: github.com/bkies23
+I designed and coded three programs which I have pushed onto my GitHub site: github.com/bkies23
-- The programs are a combination of using Swing palette components and adding components manually.
+- The programs use a combination of Swing palette components and components I added manually.
+- I have recently been working with Python and the fourth program (TrigLesson) is written using it.
-- I have previously worked with C, C++, C Sharp, Basic, Pascal, and a little COBOL.
+- I previously worked with C, C++, C Sharp, Basic, Pascal, and a little COBOL.

-- Each project has a .JAR file which can be downloaded from the Master branch to execute the program.
-The code for the projects is in rheir repository.
+- Each project has a .JAR file under store folder (package-for-store) in Master branch which you can download to execute the program.
+The code for the projects is each in their repository.

 - The README file for each project explains the program along with thoughts on how I coded it.

      U.S. Flag Histories:

-     This program looks at the history of the first four U.S. flags along with our present day flag.
+     This program looks at the history of the first four U.S. flags along with our present-day flag.

      LightBeam: